What is a UGC Creator? Steps To Become One + Examples

 Micro-influencers are getting paid to promote products to their target audience/ their community, influencing their purchasing decisions to buy that product.
 Additionally, brands are paying these influencers for their products to reach a broader audience (the one the influencer has).

-For example, we can take this reel posted on Sephora’s Instagram profile, where a fashion influencer explains her hair routine with versatile products and hair styling tools.
+For example, we can take this reel posted on Sephora’s Instagram profile, where a fashion influencer explains her hair routine with versatile products and hair styling tools:

-Stephora posting UGC content
+Sephora posting UGC content on Instagram

 As we’ve already mentioned – user-generated content increases conversions, and here are some UGC stats that confirm this:

-• 75% of marketers claim that UGC makes the brand more authentic
+• 75% of marketers claim that UGC makes the brand more authentic;

-• 31% of consumers say that ads containing authentic UGC content are more memorable than branded content ads; and that
+• 31% of consumers say that ads containing authentic UGC content are more memorable than branded content ads;

-• Consumers spend 5,4 hours a day with user-generated content.
+• Consumers spend 5,4 hours a day with user-generated content;

 As you can tell, brands love user-generated content because it hugely impacts their marketing strategy – but why is that?

-User-generated content is so impactful simply because it provides people with social proof.
 Social proof, on the other hand, works because people trust people and not brands directly.
 It’s as simple as when you get a certain recommendation from a friend about a certain product, and you’re instantly hooked and ready to try it out.

 Content created by UG creators is more engaging, trustworthy, and with higher credibility.